Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Re-Auth.md

 - **Commerce Hub Managed:** The merchant submits a subsequent transaction and Commerce Hub verifies the validity and reauthrorizes if required.

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to support Commerce Hub managed re-authorizations and the documents related to the feature will be released soon.
+> We are enhancing Commerce Hub to support Commerce Hub managed reauthorizations and the documents related to the feature will be released soon.

 ### Reauthorization Scenarios